Igalia/explainers/dictionary-api/README.md

 ```
 [Exposed=Window]
-partial interface DictionaryController {
+partial interface CustomDictionaryController {
   void addWord(DOMString word, DOMString language);
-  void checkWord(DOMString word, DOMString language);
+  boolean hasWord(DOMString word, DOMString language);
   void removeWord(DOMString word, DOMString language);
 };

 [Exposed=Window]
-interface DictionaryEvent : UIEvent {
+interface CustomDictionaryEvent : UIEvent {
-    constructor(DOMString type, optional DictionaryEventInit eventInitDict = {});
+    constructor(DOMString type, optional CustomDictionaryEventInit eventInitDict = {});
     readonly attribute DOMString word;
     readonly attribute DOMString language;
 };

-dictionary DictionaryEventInit : UIEventInit {
+dictionary CustomDictionaryEventInit : UIEventInit {
     DOMString word = "";
     DOMString language = "";
 };
 ```

-- `checkWord()` checks for the words in the custom dictionary
+- `checkWord()` checks for the words in the custom dictionary.
+Returns `true` if a word is already in the custom dictionary.
 - `addWord()` adds a word to the custom dictionary
 - `removeWord()` removes a word from the custom dictionary
-- Dictionary Event is triggered when there is any attempt to custom dictionary
+- Custom Dictionary Event is triggered when there is any attempt to custom dictionary
 - preventDefault() for the event is disabling to access the custom dictionary

 ### Navigation Event Types